 No, most graduate students live in apartments in the surrounding neighborhoods, including Charles Village and Hampden.
 Please see the Off-Campus Housing Office website for assistance.

 What does fully funded mean?

-It means that a graduate student currently receives five years of tuition remission and an annual stipend for living expenses as long as the student is in good standing within the department.
+It means that a graduate student currently receives five years of tuition remission, an annual stipend for living expenses, and health insurance as long as the student is in good standing within the department.

 Is funding available beyond the fifth year?

-In January of the fifth year, students may apply for funding and teaching for the sixth year; in January of the sixth year, students may apply for funding and teaching for the seventh year.
+In January of the fifth year, students may apply for funding and teaching for the sixth year.
 This funding is not guaranteed.

 Are there opportunities to teach during the PhD program?

 Yes, three of the five years are teaching years.
-The second year is a teaching assistant year, and the third and fifth years are Expository Writing Program years.
+The second year is a teaching assistant year, and the third and fifth years are University Writing Program years.
 One also has the opportunity to propose one’s own English courses in the later years of one’s program.